djalbat/necessary/README.md

 topmostDirectoryPathFromPath('root/etc/init.conf'); // the return value is 'root/etc'

 topmostDirectoryNameFromPath('root/etc/init.conf'); // the return value is 'root'

-pathWithoutTrailingSlashFromPath('root/etc/'); // the return value will be 'root/etc'

 pathWithoutBottommostNameFromPath('root/etc/init.conf'); // the return value will be 'root/etc'